Other Common Names

 The remaining species (the widespread G. coccinea and G. c. teliformis, plus G. constricta from MS, AR and TX; 6.2-7.4 mm) all look much alike, but have somewhat different ranges.

 G. coccinea varies much in color, from nearly all red with blue stripes to nearly all green with red stripes.

 In the subspecies G. c. coccinea, confined to the Atlantic coast, males are 5.7-6.2 mm long, and females 6.7-7.3 mm.
 In the inland subspecies, G. c. quadrivittata, males are 6.6-7.6 mm and females are 7.2-8.4 mm.

-G. teliformis, 7.2-9.1 mm long, usually (but not always!) has equally wide red and green stripes.
+G. coccinea teliformis, 7.2-9.1 mm long, usually (but not always!) typically has equally wide red and green stripes.
 Its eastern, western, and southern known range limits are somewhat constricted relative to those of G. coccinea.
 Areas where the latter is found, but not the former, include: the Atlantic coast; southern Georgia, Alabama, and Mississippi; Florida; northwestern Arkansas; eastern Kansas; northern and western Minnesota; and southern Saskatchewan and Manitoba.

 and K.G.A.
 Hamilton's comments on various images]

 This is the genus Graphocephala in the strict sense.
 Our fauna appear to be a number of very closely related species within the same complex, though the morphological diversity increases south of the boarder.

 Other species which are presumed to belong to this genus are: